norachams/pong-game/README.md

 USER INSTRUCTIONS:
-Simply press the UP button in order to control the bird by avoiding the pipes, if the bird touches the pipes it is Game over.
-The bird can also touch the coins in order to collect them.
-Board will keep score of how many pipes you go through.
+Simply press the UP button in order to control the paddles, if the ball touches the corner it points are added for the other player.
+Board will keep score of both players.